itsdakshjain/is-one-one/README.md

 ---

 ## Support the "Research"
-If this project made you facepalm or smile:
+If this project gave you brain rot:
 * **Star** this repository (It keeps me motivated).
 * **Follow** me for more overengineered nonsense.
 * **Share** it with a friend who writes "too much code."